Boat & Marine

 - - You may receive far less than what you still owe on marine finance

 Boats lose value faster than cars.
-A vessel can depreciate significantly within the first few years on the open market.
-Agreed value is generally recommended for newer boats and any vessel with marine finance owing.
-At each renewal, we review the agreed amount to make sure it still reflects what it would actually cost to replace the vessel with a comparable one.
+Significantly faster.
+A vessel that cost $80,000 new could be worth half that within a few years on the open market.
+For newer boats and any vessel with marine finance owing, agreed value is the way to go.
+At each renewal, we review the agreed amount to confirm it still reflects what it would cost to replace the vessel with a comparable one.

 Factors that affect your boat insurance premium

-Premiums are calculated on a range of risk factors specific to marine insurance.
-Knowing what drives the price helps you make informed decisions about your vessel and how you store it.
+Your premium is based on risk factors specific to marine insurance.
+Some of them you can control.
+Others you cannot.
+But knowing what drives the price helps you make better decisions about your vessel and how you store it.

 Vessel type and size

 A 4-metre aluminium dinghy costs far less to insure than a 12-metre yacht.
-Vessel length, construction material (fibreglass, aluminium, timber, inflatable), and overall design all factor into the premium.
-Larger vessels cost more to repair and salvage.
+Length, construction material (fibreglass, aluminium, timber, inflatable), and overall design all factor into the premium.
+Bigger boat, bigger repair bill, bigger salvage cost.
+Simple.

 Age and condition

-Older vessels may attract higher premiums or require a marine survey before cover is offered.
-Well-maintained boats with current survey certificates, regular haul-out records, and documented service history are viewed more favourably by insurers.
+Older vessels may attract higher premiums or need a marine survey before cover is offered.
+A well-maintained boat with current survey certificates and documented service history?
+Insurers look at that favourably.
 Fibreglass and aluminium hulls age differently, and insurers factor hull material into the risk assessment.

 Engine type and power

 Outboard motors, inboard engines, and jet drives each carry different risk profiles.
-Higher horsepower means higher speed capability and greater repair costs.
-The motor is often the most expensive single component to replace on a trailer boat.
+More horsepower means more speed and higher repair costs.
+On a trailer boat, the motor is often the single most expensive component to replace.

 Storage and mooring location

-A vessel stored in a locked compound or secure marina attracts lower premiums than one on an open trailer at home.
+A vessel stored in a locked compound or secure marina attracts lower premiums than one sitting on an open trailer at home.
 Location matters too.
-Cruising grounds like the Hauraki Gulf, Bay of Islands, and Marlborough Sounds each carry different exposure to storm and surge risk.
-Haul-out and hardstand storage during winter can reduce your premium, and keeping up with annual antifoul and maintenance signals lower risk to insurers.
+The Hauraki Gulf, Bay of Islands, and Marlborough Sounds each carry different storm and surge exposure.
+Hauling out for winter and storing on hardstand can cut your premium.
+And keeping up with annual antifoul and maintenance tells insurers you take care of your boat.

 Usage: recreational vs commercial

 Recreational use (fishing, cruising, water sports) is rated differently to commercial use (charter, fishing tours, dive operations).
-Commercial use means more time on the water, more passengers, and a higher risk profile.
-Make sure the policy matches how you actually use the vessel.
+Commercial means more hours on the water and more passengers.
+Higher risk profile.
+Make sure the policy matches how you use the vessel in practice, not just how you plan to.

 Skipper experience and claims history